Center for University Advising

 Advising Resources for Incoming First-Year Students

-Welcome to the Hofstra Class of 2024!
+Welcome to the Pride!
 From orientation to graduation, the Center for University Advising (CUA) is here to guide you with academic planning and provide information regarding Hofstra's numerous campus resources.
 Your journey begins today!

 Incoming First-Years – Action Checklist

 - Sign up for New Student Orientation